 We fund a wide variety of work and can support core costs, specific projects and we occasionally contribute to capital schemes.

-Our focus is public engagement with culture (including arts, dance, museums and heritage) as well projects that improve the lives and choices of people experiencing disadvantage and inequality, including homelessness, and refuges and asylum seekers.
+Our focus is public engagement with culture, including arts, dance, museums, and heritage, especially when this has benefits such as improved wellbeing and life opportunity.
+We also support work that improves the choices of people experiencing disadvantage and inequality, including homelessness, and refugees and asylum seekers.

-We provide support for projects that support the environment and connect people with nature; we also occasionally support work overseas, especially in the fields of emergency relief.
+We help projects that support the environment and climate, and connect people with nature; we also occasionally support work overseas, especially emergency relief.

 Recent awards have included English National Ballet who use dance to support people living with Parkinson’s; RefuAid and their ongoing programme supporting refugees to have their professional qualifications accredited in the UK; Horatio’s Garden, funding activities at the garden at the spinal injury unit in Shropshire; and the Museum of Homelessness to establish their site in London and develop their public programme.

 The Linbury Trust is committed to transparency and we work with 360Giving to publish information about our grants.
 Using the 360Giving Data Standard, grants awarded by our Trustees since June 2023 are available as a CSV file here.

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to The Linbury Trust.